-In general, accounts that function in a similar way can easily be combined without any tax penalty.
+In most cases, accounts that function in a similar way can easily be combined without any tax penalty.
 The first seven items in the list below are all funded with pre-tax money; when you withdraw money for retirement, it will be taxed.
 Roth accounts are funded with post-tax money.

 Retirement Account Types